 Tantrums are common for children under two, as they have yet to be able to verbalize; however, this should be differentiated from manipulative tantrum which parents should not be pulled into.
 Discipline is based on right relationship than the right techniques.

 I didn’t get to have Dr Sears vet through this post before publishing, any and all mistakes mine.
-It was a lovely day listening to Dr Sears during the Rise and Shine Expo.
+It was a lovely day listening to Dr Sears during the Rise and Shine Expo in Singapore.